MetaMask/metamask-extension/README.md

 For example, to run the `account-details` tests using Chrome, with debug logging and with the browser set to remain open upon failure, you would use:
 `yarn test:e2e:single test/e2e/tests/account-menu/account-details.spec.js --browser=chrome --debug --leave-running`

+#### Running e2e tests against specific feature flag
+While developing new features, we often use feature flags.
+As we prepare to make these features generally available (GA), we remove the feature flags.
+Existing feature flags are listed in the `.metamaskrc.dist` file.
+To execute e2e tests with a particular feature flag enabled, it's necessary to first generate a test build with that feature flag activated.
+There are two ways to achieve this:

+- To enable a feature flag in your local configuration, you should first ensure you have a `.metamaskrc` file copied from `.metamaskrc.dist`.
+Then, within your local `.metamaskrc` file, you can set the desired feature flag to true.
+Following this, a test build with the feature flag enabled can be created by executing `yarn build:test`.

+- Alternatively, for enabling a feature flag directly during the test build creation, you can pass the parameter as true via the command line.
+For instance, activating the MULTICHAIN feature flag can be done by running `MULTICHAIN=1 yarn build:test`.
+This method allows for quick adjustments to feature flags without altering the .metamaskrc file.

+Once you've created a test build with the desired feature flag enabled, proceed to run your tests as usual.
+Your tests will now run against the version of the extension with the specific feature flag activated.
+For example:
+`yarn test:e2e:single test/e2e/tests/account-menu/account-details.spec.js --browser=chrome --debug --leave-running`

+This approach ensures that your e2e tests accurately reflect the user experience for the upcoming GA features.

 #### Running specific builds types e2e test

 Different build types have different e2e tests sets.
 In order to run them look in the `package.json` file.
 You will find: